leshaan99/crud-app/README.md

 # CRUD-App
-Developed a full-stack CRUD application utilizing React, Node.js, MySQL, and XAMPP.
-The application features a user interface built with React, with React Router enabling dynamic routing.
-Node.js manages backend database operations, while MySQL is used for data storage.
-XAMPP is employed to serve the application, and Bootstrap is integrated to enhance the user interface design.
+Built a full-stack CRUD application using React, Node.js, MySQL, and XAMPP.
+React handles the user interface with dynamic routing via React Router, while Node.js manages backend operations and MySQL stores the data.
+The app is served with XAMPP, and Bootstrap is used for the UI design.